Faculty – Class Teachers

 Farrah Godfrey Art Teacher

-Farrah has been part of the GOWS community since 2017, first as a volunteer and, more recently, as an assistant in our Early Childhood program.
+Farrah has been part of the Great Oak community since 2017, first as a volunteer and, more recently, as an assistant in our Early Childhood program.
 Her creative spirit and nurturing presence have enriched our classrooms for years, and she now looks forward to guiding middle school students as they explore artistic expression and develop new skills.
 As an active member of the local Karankawa tribe, Farrah brings a unique perspective rooted in cultural tradition, a deep connection to the natural world, and a reverence for the creative process.
-She is also the mother of a GOWS graduate and a rising 6th grader, giving her a meaningful understanding of the Waldorf journey.
+She is also the mother of a Great Oak graduate and a 6th grader, giving her a meaningful understanding of the Waldorf journey.

 Heather Matthews Strings Teacher